Skip to content

 Note: the above costs are approximate estimates based on Claude Haiku 4.5 / Sonnet 4.6 official pricing as of March 2026.
 Actual costs also depend on code volume (token count); these figures are order-of-magnitude references only.

-18.4 Grep-Gated Execution Protocol (Core Innovation)
+18.4 Grep-Gated Execution Protocol (Core Execution Mechanism)

 Rethinking the Fundamental Problem